 Go ahead and get that pregnancy pillow now.
 Your body will thank you.

 In addition, you’ll probably want to stick to leggings and/or loose dresses for now.
-Leggings can be your best friend.
-Those and pajama pants.
+When you have to go out, leggings and a tunic or dress can be your best friend.
+And when you can stay in?
+Well, you’ll probably live in pajama pants.

 If this is your first pregnancy, you can probably get away with your “normal” clothes for a few months.
 But if it’s your third (or maybe second!), you’ll start showing almost as soon as you find out you’re pregnant.
 You’ll need to switch out clothes quickly!

-You will likely want maternity jeans when the time is right, but you can actually find ways to wear your normal jeans for a least a few months!
+You will likely want maternity jeans when the time is right, but there are ways to wear your old jeans for a few extra months.

 I know, some of you see me talking about exercise and want to punch me in the face, if only it didn’t take so much effort.
 If you’re in the first trimester and are so miserable you can barely move, that’s okay.
 Just take care of yourself.